-As Vice President from Bosch Energy and Building Solutions Asia Pacific, Chee Kian Kang is responsible for the entire market in the Asia-Pacific region.
-In his parallel capacity he also heads the Bosch Energy and Building Solutions team in Singapore.
-With these dual responsibilities he is able not only to maintain an overview of the big picture but also to keep abreast of the security solution market.
+As Vice President from Bosch Energy and Building Solutions Asia Pacific, Kang Chee Kian is responsible for the entire market in the Asia-Pacific region.
+In his parallel capacity, he also heads the Bosch Energy and Building Solutions team in Singapore.
+With these dual responsibilities, he is able not only to maintain an overview of the big picture but also to keep abreast of the security solution market.

 With more than 200 customers, the Bosch team in Singapore is one of the leading installers.
 Although Singapore is the smallest country in Southeast Asia covering only 719 square kilometers, it has around five million inhabitants.
 It is at or near the top of worldwide rankings for safety and cleanliness.
-And it places a special priority on security in buildings.
+It also places a special priority on security in buildings.
 That is one of the core areas of expertise for the team from Bosch Energy and Building Solutions.

 Many of the associates are on site at the customers’ facilities where they manage the installation, servicing and maintenance work.
 Although the construction sector in Singapore has slowed down in recent years, the demand for building security is booming.
 “The prospects for the next five years are good,” reports Kang.
 Building owners want security management solutions, as well as access control, video surveillance, and public address systems.
 The Bosch team installs these solutions at a very wide range of sites – from tertiary institutions to banks and data centers.